-BNE: Eating fish on a weekly basis may stop senility setting in during our older years.
+BNE: Eating fish every week may keep our brain more active during our older years.
 This is the conclusion of research conducted by the Rush University Medical Center in Chicago.
-The study found that older people who eat fish regularly reduce their amount of cognitive decline.
-Researchers deduced that over a lifetime of eating fish people could be the equivalent of three to four years mentally younger in age.
-Lead researcher Martha Clare Morris said: "We found that people who ate one fish meal a week had a 10 percent slower annual decline in thinking.
-Those who ate two fish meals a week showed a 13 percent slower annual decline.
-People who rarely eat fish have a somewhat faster decline in their thinking ability over time."
+The study found that older people who eat fish regularly have quicker and better memories.
+Over a lifetime of eating fish, people could be three to four years mentally younger in age.
+Lead researcher Martha Clare Morris said: "We found that people who ate one fish meal a week had a 10 percent slower annual decline in thinking....People who rarely eat fish have a...faster decline in their thinking ability over time."

-Morris's team collected dietary data on 6,158 people aged 65 and older and tested their memory loss over six years.
-She said: "This early stage in the research shows that eating fish may help to slow one's decline in people's thinking ability as they age."
-She attributes her findings to several fatty acids contained in fish, that have been shown to be essential for the brain's development.
-Eating fish has previously been associated with a lower risk of developing Alzheimer's disease, dementia or having a stroke.
-Other studies have linked the acids with an ability to retain information in our old age.
+Morris's team collected information on the diets and memory loss of 6,158 people aged 65 and older.
+She concluded: "Eating fish may help to slow people's decline in thinking ability as they age."
+She thinks several fatty acids contained in fish may help the brain's development.
+Eating fish has previously been associated with a lower risk of developing Alzheimer's disease or having a stroke.
 Oily fish, like salmon and tuna, are a rich source of the acids.
 The report on the benefits of consuming fish appears in the October 10 online issue of the Archives of Neurology.